-Bucerius Law School has adopted the National Code of Conduct on Foreign Students at German Universities and is proud to grant international students the same rights as are available to German or EU students and above all, to offer them the particular services and assistance they need as international guests.
+Bucerius Law School has adopted the National Code of Conduct on Foreign Students at German Universities and is proud to grant international students the same rights available to German or EU students and above all, to offer them the particular services and assistance they need as international guests.

-Who is eigible to apply?
+Who is eligible to apply?

-In countries (such as the United States) where law is studied at a graduate level, applicants must have completed at least one year of studies at a law school at the time the program begins.
+In countries (such as the United States) where law is studied at a graduate level, applicants must have completed at least one year of law school at the time the program begins.
 In countries (such as Germany) where law is studied at the undergraduate level, applicants must have completed at least two years of their legal education.

 Each year Bucerius Law School welcomes some 100 students to the Exchange Program.
 In the last two years, the number of applications has risen considerably, with applications far exceeding the available space.
 Applicants are carefully selected on the basis of their application materials and priority is given to those focusing on business law.